Equity Income Strategy

 The Investment Process

 - The goal of the strategy is to purchase shares with a yield greater than the S&P 500.
-However, the portfolio managers have the ability to purchase shares with a lower yield that the S&P 500 if they believe management is committed to increasing the dividend over time.
+However, the portfolio managers have the ability to purchase shares with a lower yield than the S&P 500 if they believe management is committed to increasing the dividend over time.
 As well as individual stock analysis, the managers consider broad macroeconomic trends, which can influence the outlook of sectors and industries when constructing the portfolio.

 The Pillars or Our Investment Philosophy